Find short-term health insurance in Louisiana.

 - UnitedHealthcare (Golden Rule)

 In most states, it’s fairly rare to see the insurers that offer ACA-compliant plans also offering short-term health plans.
-But two of the insurers that offer ACA-compliant plans in Louisiana (BCBSLA and Vantage Health Plan) have also started offering short-term plans.
-BCBSLA began offering short-term plans as of late 2018, and Vantage’s short-term plans became available as of January 2019.
+But three of the insurers that offer ACA-compliant plans in Louisiana (UnitedHealthcare, BCBSLA, and Vantage Health Plan) also offer short-term plans.
+BCBSLA began offering short-term plans in late 2018, and Vantage’s short-term plans became available as of January 2019.

-Who can get short-term health insurance in Louisiana?
+Who can buy short-term health insurance in Louisiana?

 Short-term health insurance in Louisiana can be purchased by applicants who can meet the underwriting guidelines the insurers use.
 In general, this means being under 65 years old (some insurers put the age limit at 64 years) and in fairly good health.